 - Strawberry Park Hot Springs: 7 miles from town

-- Old Town Hot Springs: located downtown at 3rd and Lincoln Ave
+- Old Town Hot Springs: located downtown at Third Street and Lincoln Avenue

 - Fish Creek Falls: 3 miles from town

 - Continental Divide Trail: Summit Lake trailhead 18 miles from town

 - Steamboat Lake State Park: 27 miles north of town

 - Stagecoach State Park: 17 miles south of town

 - Yampa River Core Trail: 7 miles of paved trail winding along the Yampa River through downtown Steamboat Springs

-- Tread of Pioneers Museum: located downtown at 8th and Oak St
+- Tread of Pioneers Museum: located downtown at Eighth and Oak streets

 20,542 pillows; 11,411 beds; 3,390 units

-Steamboat Springs and the surrounding area provide accommodations from the luxury to the rustic.
+Steamboat Springs and the surrounding area provide accommodations from luxury to rustic.
 Condominiums and private homes for families and groups, bed & breakfasts and cabins for something unique.
 Of course full service hotels and even guest ranches round out the mix.
-Lodging Directory

 Steamboat Springs Transit offers free bus transportation throughout Steamboat Springs.
-Chartered taxi, shuttle and limousine service is available from Denver, the Steamboat Springs Airport and the Yampa Valley Regional Airport.
-Transporation Information
+Chartered taxi, shuttle and limousine service is available from Denver, the Steamboat Springs Airport, the Yampa Valley Regional Airport, and throughout town.